marioruoff/affine-exporter/README.md

 # AFFiNE Exporter

 A single-file browser tool that extracts notes from an AFFiNE `.affine` backup and downloads them as Markdown files.
+This fork also reads the AFFiNE folder structure from the backup and recreates the directory tree containing the Markdown files.

 **Live:** https://devin-liu.github.io/affine-exporter/